 Joel Ehrenkranz, who co-founded a tax and estate legal practice with his brother Sanford in 1966, joined forces with Mack to start fund-of-funds manager E&M Advisors LLC, according to a registration filing last month with the U.S. Securities and Exchange Commission.
 E&M expects to raise $500 million this quarter to invest in outside hedge funds and private-equity deals, the firm said in the filing.

-Mack, a onetime bond salesman and trader, could help E&M Advisors attract assets from corporate executives and private- banking contacts cultivated during the course of his 35-year career at Morgan Stanley (MS), said Brad Hintz, a bank and brokerage analyst at Sanford C. Bernstein & Co.
+Mack, a onetime bond salesman and trader, could help E&M Advisors attract assets from corporate executives and private- banking contacts cultivated during the course of his 35-year career at Morgan Stanley (MS:US), said Brad Hintz, a bank and brokerage analyst at Sanford C. Bernstein & Co.
 Since leaving as Morgan Stanley’s chairman at the end of last year, Mack has become an adviser to companies including buyout firm KKR & Co., where he signed on in March.

 “John’s Rolodex would be mammoth,” said Hintz, who worked for Morgan Stanley from 1986 to 1996 as a managing director and treasurer.
 “The classic model of Goldman Sachs and Morgan Stanley was you had the relationship with the company and the executive.”